AdobeDocs/advertising.en/help/search-social-commerce/tools/objective-upload-to-networks.md

 ---
 title: Enable uploading of objectives to ad networks
-description: Learn how to upload objectives for your hybrid portfolios to [!DNL Google Ads] and [!DNL Microsoft® Advertising].
+description: Learn how to upload objectives for your hybrid portfolios to [!DNL Google Ads] and [!DNL Microsoft Advertising].
 exl-id: 09ab0b7a-b6ea-45ad-a82c-2c40d518d2e7
 feature: Search Tools
 ---
 # Enable uploading of objectives to ad networks

-*Advertisers with [!DNL Google Ads] and [!DNL Microsoft® Advertising] accounts only*
+*Advertisers with [!DNL Google Ads] and [!DNL Microsoft Advertising] accounts only*

 *Advertisers enabled for hybrid optimization only*

-Search, Social, & Commerce can upload the objectives for an advertiser account's portfolios to [!DNL Google Ads] and [!DNL Microsoft® Advertising] so you can use them for hybrid optimization.
+Search, Social, & Commerce can upload the objectives for an advertiser account's portfolios to [!DNL Google Ads] and [!DNL Microsoft Advertising] so you can use them for hybrid optimization.
 Your uploaded objectives are available as conversion actions for account-level and campaign-level custom conversion goals.

 Enabling this option automatically triggers an upload for objectives in portfolios that contain campaigns with smart bidding strategies.
 Search, Social, & Commerce creates a conversion on the ad network for each applicable objective.
 The conversion represents all weighted conversion metrics in the objective.
 Each conversion has one of the following names: